-When you think of antivirus software, McAfee is probably one of the first companies that springs to mind.
+When you think of antivirus software, McAfee is probably one of the first companies that spring to mind.
 Founded in 1987, McAfee has been keeping computers safe from viruses for well over thirty years now.
-And since its acquisition by Intel in 2011, the company has become even more established as one of the world’s most popular antivirus software developers.
+Intel even briefly acquired the company.
+However, after several years it regained independence.
+It continues to be a workplace as one of the world’s most popular antivirus software developers.

 McAfee security features